 Habitat: Norway Maple grows best in moist, adequately drained fertile soils.
 It grows less well on sandy soils, soils high in clay or high in lime.
 Seedlings are very shade tolerant and the entire tree is tolerant of dust and city smoke and haze.

-Comparisons: The closest confusing tree would be the Sugar Maple, Acer saccharum, but there the buds are medium brown, the sap is clear, and the leaves longer than wide.
+Comparisons: The closest confusing tree would be the Sugar Maple, Acer saccharum, but there the buds are medium brown, the sap is clear, and the leaves are smaller and longer than wide.
 Norway Maple has the samaras paired at a much larger angle.

 Above: 1st photo - Note the dense rounded crown.
 2nd photo - Old trees have bark furrowed into scaly ridges.
 3rd photo - Twigs are brownish with light color lenticels.
 Buds are greenish-purple with large scales.
 Terminal buds look like turbans.